 Between two extremes, there's usually a middle ground.
 Between small and large is medium, and in the case of headphones, on-ear headphones exist between over-ear and in-ear headphones.

-On-ear headphones are usually more portable than their over-ear brethren, and as such they appeal to travellers and the fitness crowd.
+On-ear headphones are also usually more portable than their over-ear brethren, and as such they appeal to travellers and the fitness crowd.
 Taking a walk or a jog around town is also safer, as you can hear traffic go by and be aware of potential hazards.

 Check out our favorite picks below – you're sure to find something for every budget and style requirement.